reoccurcat/discord2groupme/README.md

 - the URL of your discord webhook.
 - set allow_all to true if you want any user in a GroupMe chat to talk to discord users, otherwise put in your GroupMe ID in the groupme_user_id field.

-4. Install discord.js and request for node, then json and requests for python. (`npm install discord.js`, `npm install request`, `pip3 install json`, `pip3 install requests`)
+4. Install discord.js and request for node, then json and requests for python.
+(Run these commands where you downloaded the files: `npm install discord.js`, `npm install request`, `pip3 install json`, `pip3 install requests`)

 5. Start discordhook with node and groupmehook with python. (`python3 groupmehook.py` and `node discordhook.js`)